serialcrunch/baconfreak/README.md

-# 🥓 baconfreak: Modern Bluetooth Low Energy Analysis Tool
+# 🥓 baconfreak: Bluetooth Low Energy Analysis Tool

 A modern, Python-based tool for capturing and analyzing Bluetooth Low Energy (BLE) advertising packets.
 Built with industry-standard packages like **Pydantic**, **Loguru**, **Rich**, and **Typer** for professional-grade Bluetooth security research and monitoring.